ozzann/client-server-app/README.md

                 config:
                 -  subnet: "172.18.0.0/16"

-Then the choosen IP addres is assigned for the server:
+Then the choosen IP addres is assigned for the web service:

     server:
           ...